superfly/docs/rails/getting-started/index.html.md

 That's it!
 You are up and running!
 Wasn't that easy?

+If you have seen enough and are eager to get started, feel free to skip ahead to the [Recap](#recap) where you will see some tips.

-Now lets make the application a bit more interesting.
+For those that want to dig in deeper, let`s make the application a bit more interesting.

 ## Scaffold to Success